 - Participating in community activities and sponsoring events related to our mission;

-- Staffing and operating the Lil’ Red Schoolhouse in Heritage Park under a contract with Bullhead City.
+- Staffing and operating the Lil’ Red Schoolhouse in Bullhead City Community Park under a contract with Bullhead City.
 This schoolhouse was opened in its current location on September 26, 2015.